 - Skin Allergies: It is one of the common diseases in pocket Pitbulls, where allergens from the environment or certain food items affect the skin.
 In this condition, both medication and some home remedies can help your dog.

-Being a high-energy, muscular dog breed means that Pocket Pitbull’s require a nutritious high-protein diet.
+Being a high-energy dog and muscular dog breed means that Pocket Pitbull’s require a nutritious high-protein diet.
 Feel your Pocket Pitbull high-quality premium dry food to fuel them and keep their bodies as healthy as possible.

 Pocket Pitbull Parents